 Jeffries said the team plans on adding a few more college players before the next round.
 With the roster still settling, it will be helpful to have Wright and Fricke to lead the team.

 “We’ll lean heavily on those guys.
 They’ve been through it with us last year so I think that’s important.
-It’s always nice as a coach when you have [players] that can help translate what you want [to the field].”
+It’s always nice as a coach when you have that can help translate what you want .”